ForumMagnum/ForumMagnum/README.md

 * You won't have any database settings yet.
 TODO: add instructions.
 * You won't be able to run migrations yet.
-TODO: fix migrations so they can be run from a fresh start.
+TODO: fix migrations so they can be run on a new db (NB: goal is still to have the db have the accepted_schema).

 ### Creating branch-specific development databases